 - Doomsday Zone (Super/Hyper Sonic Only)

-The game utilizes "lock-on technology" (in which the unique game cartridge features its own Sega Genesis cartridge slot at the top), so that the cartridge can access data from other Genesis games.
 Booting up the game without any cartridge locked-on plays Sonic & Knuckles normally.
 With most cartridges locked-on, the game shows up a special "No Way!" screen (in which players can play a secret random pre-generated Special Stage by pressing all buttons simultaneously).
-For the three main Sonic the Hedgehog games:

-With Sonic the Hedgehog locked-on, one of the message changes to "No Way?" and pressing all buttons simultaneously unlocks a deeper Special Stage game (known as "Get Blue Spheres!" or, retroactively as "Blue Sphere").
+With Sonic the Hedgehog locked-on, one of the message in the "No Way!" screen changes to "No Way?" and pressing all buttons simultaneously unlocks a deeper Special Stage game (known as "Get Blue Spheres!" or, retroactively, as "Blue Sphere").
 Players can play a series of pre-generated Special Stage levels (up to 134,217,728 configurations of varying difficulty) and keep track of their progress using a 12-digit numerical password.

 Knuckles the Echidna in Sonic the Hedgehog 2

 With Sonic the Hedgehog 2 locked-on, players can play Knuckles the Echidna in Sonic the Hedgehog 2, in which they can play through the entirety of Sonic the Hedgehog 2 as Knuckles.
-Knuckles retains all of his abilities (and flaws), and the game adds some new hidden items (that makes use of Knuckles's abilities).
+Knuckles retains all of his abilities, and the game adds some new hidden items (that makes use of Knuckles's abilities).
 Two-player mode (including Time Trials mode) is disabled.

 Sonic 3 & Knuckles

-With Sonic the Hedgehog 3 locked-on, players can play Sonic 3 & Knuckles, which combines both games into one "complete" game (with the Sonic the Hedgehog 3 campaign leading to the Sonic & Knuckles campaign).
+With Sonic the Hedgehog 3 locked-on, players can play Sonic 3 & Knuckles, which combines both games into one "complete" game (with the Sonic the Hedgehog 3 campaign leading to the Sonic & Knuckles campaign in one long story).
 With this setup, players can play the Sonic the Hedgehog 3 campaign as Knuckles (complete with branching paths, due to his abilities, and a harder EggRobo boss at the end of each zone), play through the Sonic & Knuckles campaign as Tails (or as Sonic with Tails), and save their progress in the Sonic & Knuckles campaign (complete with more save slots).

 In addition, players who reach the Sonic & Knuckles campaign with all seven Chaos Emeralds can trade them for the ability to collect seven Super Emeralds (Chaos Emeralds powered-up by the Master Emerald).
 When they have all seven Super Emeralds, they can transform into Hyper Sonic (who, in addition to the abilities as Super Sonic, gains the ability to perform a mid-air dash that flashes the screen, clearing all enemies on the screen), Hyper Knuckles (who, in addition to the abilities as Super Knuckles, triggers a earthquake when clinging on to a wall, clearing all enemies on the screen), or Super Tails (who has the abilities of Super Sonic as well as being surrounded by four super-powered Flickies that automatically charge at enemies on the screen).